FichteFoll/discordrp-mpris/README.md

-discordrp-mpris provides Rich Presence to Discord clients based on music or other media that you are playing and that is exposed through the [mpris2][] dbus interface.
+discordrp-mpris provides Rich Presence to Discord clients based on music or other media that you are playing and that is exposed through the [mpris2][] D-Bus interface.
+Thus, it only works on syntems where D-Bus is available and *not* on Windows.

-It is intended to run in the background alongside your local Discord client and the media player.
+discordrp-mpris is intended to run in the background alongside your local Discord client and your media player(s).
 Multiple media players are supported and the ones with active playback are prioritized.
 The most recently active player will then be followed